 A child may be placed for adoption in the state of Florida by an agency, attorney, or intermediary.
 There are both private and public agencies.
 All private agencies are licensed by the Department of Children and Families.
 In the state of Florida, if the child is over the age of 12, the child must consent to the adoption.

 After the child is placed with you, the person who completed your home study will return to your home within one week for a post-placement visit.
-These visits will occur at least three times before you are able to finalize your adoption.
+These visits will occur at least three times before you can finalize your adoption.
 These visits are conducted to check in on the child and make sure everyone is adjusting.

 I know this is a lot of information regarding Florida adoption laws, however, I hope it at least gave you a quick overview of what to expect regarding Florida adoption laws.
 As I mentioned earlier, every state has its own set of rules, regulations, and laws regarding adoptions.
-It is essential that you understand your state’s requirements, rules, and laws if pursuing adoption.
+You must understand your state’s requirements, rules, and laws if pursuing adoption.
 Again, this article should not be considered legal advice and I advise you to reach out to a local adoption agency or attorney to discuss Florida adoption laws further.

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.